Welcome to the School of Education

 Michigan Test for Teacher Certification (MTTC) Testing Alerts:

-- The Professional Readiness Examination (PRE) will replace the Basic Skills Test in October 2013.
+- The Professional Readiness Examination (PRE) replaced the Basic Skills Test in October 2013.
 The test code, 096, remains the same.

-- The new Elementary Education test will be administered beginning in October 2013.
+- The new Elementary Education test began in October 2013.
 The new test code is 103.
 This test will be an extended length test, consisting of 150 multiple-choice questions.

 - The test objectives for these new tests are posted on the MTTC website, under the Prepare link.